BhosaleSmita777/Clustering-Project/README.md

 # Clustering-Project
-forecasting number of passengers for airlines for a time period
+Forecasting number of passengers for airlines for a time period

+Exploratory Data Analysis

+Data Profiling and Data Preprocessing

+Used KMean clustering and Hierarchical Clsutering

+Making clusters of data on the basis of general knowledge